-- supported the country during the PRAIS project.
-Furthermore UNEP has worked and is working with Government of Dominica on a number of GEF funded national projects, including the National Biosafety Framework, National Biodiversity Strategy and Action Plan (NBSAP), the POPs Enabling Activity, the UNFCCC National Communication and NCSA.
-UNEP, through the Task Manager, will ensure that these projects will build synergy and complementarity with the NAP alignment process.
-Currently, Dominica is participating in about 3 regional projects in which UNEP is the Implementing Agency. - 27.
-UNEP has also recently adopted a Regional Focal Point in dealing with GEF issues.
-The approach uses identified staffs who give support and guidance to a number of countries in relation to GEF initiatives in the respective countries under his/her coverage. - 28.
-The UNEP in-kind contribution to this project is estimated at \$10,000 over the project duration.
-This amount represent (i) the staff time to support development of the project document as no PPG resources will be requested from GEF Trust Fund, (ii) the support from the Regional Office of Latin America AND Caribbean (ROLAC) in the project execution. - 29.
-ECU as the National UNCCD Focal Point has mandated the PISLM Support Office to take responsibility for the execution of the project in accordance with the objectives, activities and budget and deliver the outputs and demonstrate its best efforts in achieving the project outcomes will address and rectify any issues raised by UNEP with respect to project execution in a timely manner.
+- support and is trusted by the government to lead important environmental governance processes. - 27.
+The UNEP in-kind contribution to this project is estimated at \$20,000 over the two years project duration.
+This amount represent (i) the staff time particularly of the Regional Office for Europe to develop the project document as no PPG resources will be requested from GEF Trust Fund, (ii) as it is clear the handling of Enabling Activity both in term of investment for communication and additional Staff time to manage to support the country will go beyond the Agency fee from this project. - 28.
+The Ministry of Environment and Physical Planning shall take responsibility for the execution of the project in accordance with the objectives, activities and budget and deliver the outputs and demonstrate its best efforts in achieving the project outcomes.
+It shall also coordinate activities through the National UNCCD Focal Point and address and rectify any issues raised by UNEP with respect to project execution in a timely manner.
 It shall also support the project adaptive management tool and develop a management response to any review.
-ECU shall host the Project Management Team, organize the tasks and secure capacity building of the national team through the SLM Inter-Ministerial Cooperation Technical Committee.
-The project team also serves as secretariat to the Project Coordinating Committee (PCC).
-PISLM Support Office in collaboration with the ECU will also put in place a knowledge management system for national UNCCD reporting and ensure that COP and CST guidance is reflected in the overall system to be devised for the national UNCCD implementation knowledge management tool. - 30.
-PISLM Support Office will manage the project in collaboration with the ECU, and will assist the ECU by facilitating access to resources and support the national stakeholders technically to conduct the process through (for example developing ToR for the consultants; support stakeholders dialogue and consultation, facilitating involvement of other donors, providing technical assistance in delivering on the output particularly the action plan).
-Considering budgetary and institutional constraints in the ECU, PISLM Support Office will support the financial management of the project in close consultation with the ECU, the UNCCD focal point and the national coordination body.
+The Ex.A shall host a coordinating committee (NCB) of experts and specialists and provide high level technical inputs and organize the tasks at national level as well as securing capacity building of the national team.
+The project team also serves as secretariat to the National Coordination Body (NCB).
+While devising a knowledge management system for national UNCCD reporting, Ex.A will liaise with the National UNCCD Focal Point in order to ensure that COP and CST guidance is reflected in the overall system to be devised for the national UNCCD implementation knowledge management tool. - 29.
+Ex.A will has requested technical, financial and administrative support from UNEP regional office for Europe and Vienna Office, which will assist the Ministry thought an MoU by facilitating access to resources and support the national stakeholders technically to conduct the process through (for example developing ToR for the international consultants, national consultants; support stakeholders dialogue and consultation, facilitating involvement of other donors, providing technical assistance in delivering on the output particularly the action plan).
+Considering budgetary and institutional constraints in fYR of Macedonia, UNEP ROE will support the financial management of the project in close consultation with the Ex.A, the UNCCD focal point and the national coordination body. - 30.
+National coordinating body (NCB) coordinates interdisciplinary and inter-ministerial efforts to run the forthcoming implementation UNCCD activities under the National Strategies of fYR of Macedonia and the obligations deriving from it.
+The NCB includes representatives from a variety of stakeholders ranging from government and non-governmental institutions, from civil society representatives to grassroots resource users, academia, and the private sector, in line with the complex and interdisciplinary nature of all forms of land degradation and their diverse impacts.

-- 31. National coordinating body (NCB) will coordinate interdisciplinary and inter-ministerial efforts to run the forthcoming implementation UNCCD activities under the National Strategies of ECU and the obligations deriving from it.
-The NCB should include representatives from a variety of stakeholders ranging from government and non-governmental institutions, from civil society representatives to grassroots resource users, academia, and the private sector, in line with the complex and interdisciplinary nature of all forms of land degradation and their diverse impacts.
-It is desirable that within the framework of the NCB, at least three Sub-Bodies will be created, each focusing on the primary needs as follows: a) monitoring, b) impact and vulnerability assessment, and c) mitigation and response. - 32.
-Under the SSFA, the UNEP and the National Executing Agency, obligations of the two parties will be as follow:
+31. Under the SSFA, the UNEP and the National Executing Agency, obligations of the two parties will be as follow: